stefanosu/AlgorithimsAndDataStructures-/README.md

 ### Recursion:
    #####  Is a method where the solution to a problem depends on solutions to smaller instances of the same problem (as opposed to iteration).

+### Searching Algorithms:
+   #### Linear Search - is a process that checks every element in the list sequentially until the desired element is found.
+The computational complexity for linear search is O(n)